fabiankachlock/run/config-guide.md

 ### Enabling vendor loaders

-exec can be integrated into existing developer configurations using vendor loaders.
+run can be integrated into existing developer configurations using vendor loaders.
 For example by enabling the `npm` loader all scripts defined in the package.json in teh current directory are available with the `npm` prefix.

 Supported loaders:
 - npm